-Cars Hommes and Florian Wagener July 3, 2008 Abstract This note presents a simple example of a model in which the unique rational expectations (RE) steady state equilibrium is eductively stable in the sense of Guesnerie (2002), but where evolutionary learning, as introduced in Brock and Hommes (1997), does not necessarily converge to the RE steady state price.
+Cars Hommes and Florian Wagener September 8, 2009 Abstract This note presents a simple example of a model in which the unique rational expectations (RE) steady state equilibrium is eductively stable in the sense of Guesnerie (2002), but where evolutionary learning, as introduced in Brock and Hommes (1997), does not necessarily converge to the RE steady state price.
 The example is a Muthian cobweb model where producers have heterogeneous expectations and select forecasting strategies based upon recent realized profits.
 By means of a simple three types example we show that a locally stable RE fundamental steady state may co-exists with a locally stable two-cycle.
 We also study the Muthian model with a large number of different producer types, and investigate conditions under which an evolutionary adaptive learning process based upon recent realized profits enforces global convergence to the stable RE steady state and when persistent periodic price fluctuations can arise.
-Acknowledgements: We would like to thank Buz Brock for stimulating discussions, and Roger Guesnerie for his helpful comments on an earlier draft.
+Acknowledgements: We would like to thank Buz Brock for stimulating discussions, and Roger Guesnerie and an anonymous referee for helpful comments and suggestions on an earlier draft.
 Remaining imperfections are of our own making.
-Financial support from the Netherlands Organization for Scientific Research (NWO) by a NWO-MaGW Pionier grant and a NWO-MaGW VIDI grant is gratefully acknowledged.
+Financial support from the Netherlands Organization for Scientific Research (NWO) by a NWO-MaGW Pionier grant, a NWO-MaGW VIDI grant and by the EU 7th framework collaborative project "Monetary, Fiscal and Structural Policies with Heterogeneous Agents (POLHIA)", grant no. 225408, is gratefully acknowledged.
 Corresponding author: Cars Hommes, Center for Nonlinear Dynamics in Economics and Finance (CeNDEF), Department of Quantitative Economics, University of Amsterdam, Roetersstraat 11, NL-1018 WB Amsterdam, The Netherlands, e-mail: C.H.Hommes@uva.nl 1 Introduction In a recent paper, Robert Guesnerie presented a unified methodology to investigate expectational coordination.
 In particular, he discusses the concept of strong rationality of equilibria and how common knowledge (CK) may enforce expectational coordination on such equilibria.
 He argues that if a rational expectations (RE) equilibrium $E^$ is not locally strongly rational (LSR), after a small perturbation the equilibrium cannot be self-enforcing.
 We quote (Guesnerie, 2002, pp. 446-447): ... the assertion: "it is CK that the equilibrium is exactly $E^$ " is always consistent.
 But a small "hesitation" or "perturbation" may transform the assertion into: "it is CK that the actual state is very close to (in a small neighbourhood of) $E^$ ."
 Whenever the considered equilibrium is not LSR, the just made "trembling assertion" cannot be self enforcing, whatever the associated "tremble" neighbourhood - at least if it is of nonempty interior.
 In a sense, the assertion is inconsistent.
 On theoretical grounds, such an inconsistency seems to be a particularly undesirable property of an equilibrium prediction claiming to be grounded in "rationality".
 Guesnerie (1993), following the game theoretical terminology of Binmore (1987), called this type of reasoning an eductive justification of RE.
 Strong rationality or eductive stability may be seen as a necessary condition for an equilibrium to qualify as "rational".
 An important related question is whether evolutive learning processes based upon past observations and past experience necessarily converge to a RE equilibrium.
 Guesnerie (2002) presents results that, for a certain class of models, eductive stability of a steady state RE implies that (Guesnerie, 2002, p.
 473): "reasonable" adaptive learning processes are asymptotically stable.